Skip to main content

 3RQ Bacteriological Monitoring

 3 Rivers Quest (3RQ) has started monitoring nine sites in and around the greater Morgantown area as part of the organization's bacteriological monitoring program.
-These sites are tested the first week of every month during the recreation season (May-September).
+These sites are tested the first week of each month during the recreation season (May-October), and major swimming locations (Deckers Creek Gorge and Cheat Lake at Millstone Point Beach) are tested again the third week of each month.
 Results are typically posted on the 3RQ website, WVWRI Instagram and Facebook pages, and SwimGuide within 48 hours of sampling.
 The bacteriological samples are analyzed using IDEXX Quanti-Tray/2000 and total coliform and E.coli are included in the bacteria analysis.
 Sites either pass (green) or fail (red) following EPA guidelines for E.coli.

 When E.coli is EQUAL TO or EXCEEDS 410 CFU(Colony Forming Unit)/100mL, the site is marked as RED.